fbab/cdli-gh.github.io/pages/conllu.md

 - DEPS: Enhanced dependency graph in the form of a list of head-deprel pairs.
 - MISC: Any other annotation.

-HEAD, DEPREL, and DEPS will be used only when we get to syntactic parsing and we should be able to use the Bratt GUI editor for this task. (http://brat.nlplab.org/)
+HEAD, DEPREL, and DEPS will be used only when we get to syntactic parsing and we should be able to use the Brat GUI editor for this task. (http://brat.nlplab.org/)

 In the examples below, the UPOSTAG field is completed using UD and XPOSTAG with ORACC/ETCSL/PENN so we can compare the different tag sets available.